mp051998/gemini-chatbot/README.md

 # Gemini Chatbot

-This is a basic app which uses the Gemini Pro model to generate responses to user input.
+This is a basic app which uses the Gemini Pro API to generate responses to user input.

 ## Description